Member-only story

 It’s taken nearly 70 years, but two events have changed all that.
 First, there was the 2018 online release of the long-suppressed report by the International Scientific Commission (ISC), chaired by famed British scientist Joseph Needham, of a three-month investigation into the germ warfare allegations.
 Now, in 2020, we also have the publication of declassified CIA Communications Daily Reports from the Korean War, documenting reactions of Communist military units to biological weapons attack.
 The cover-up has failed.

 This article is based on both original documents and secondary sources.
 Due to the amount of government propaganda over the years, diligent readers will have to check this documentation for themselves.
-In essence
+In essence, this article serves as an introduction to one of the most shameful episodes in U.S. history.

 --